Daniel-Ze/mapro/README.md

         activate - lets you edit contents in the project folder.
 ```

 The first thing you might want to do is creating your first project folder.
-Naviagate to the directory in which the project will be stored and execute `mapro create`.
+Navigate to the directory in which the project will be stored and execute `mapro create`.

 ```bash
 (base) 💻 daniel:create_project $ mapro create